 In terms of government initiatives, DESI highlights the following:

-• The digitisation strategy for the agri-food, forestry and rural sector.
+- The digitization strategy for the agri-food, forestry and rural sector.

 Dominican Republic, fully aware of the digital transformation and taking the necessary measures

-The Dominican Republic is ranked 99th in the World Economic Forum’s Networked Readiness Index, which measures the readiness of countries to exploit the opportunities offered by ICTs.
+The Dominican Republic is ranked 99th in the World Economic Forum’s Networked Readiness Index, which measures the readiness of countries to exploit the opportunities offered by ICT.

 The score received by this index is 360, which places it at the same level as countries in the Latin American region such as Guatemala, Venezuela, Bolivia and Paraguay.
 Compared to Spain’s results, it is ranked 33rd.

-Another way to get an accurate picture of the degree of digitalisation of Dominican society is through the opinion of professionals and experts.
+Another way to get an accurate picture of the degree of digitalization of Dominican society is through the opinion of professionals and experts.

-Jacqueline Reynoso, IT Director at Distribuidora Corripio highlighted the importance of developing digital talent in organisations.
+Jacqueline Reynoso, IT Director at Corripio Distributor highlighted the importance of developing digital talent in organizations.

 On the other hand, the American Chamber of Commerce (AMCHAMDR) held the seminar-colloquium “The Digital Transformation of the Dominican Republic: a public-private-academic effort“.
 In it, its Vice President, David Fernández, stressed the importance of the unification of efforts by the public sector as a provider of infrastructure, the private sector as a developer of innovation and academic institutions as promoters of talent.